-Payroll plays a major role in helping manage the execution of mergers and acquisitions (M&A), but the issues it faces are not always understood elsewhere in the organization, particularly in international deals.
-This Briefing Paper provides insights into how payroll functions within different multinationals prepare for and manage the impact of M&As, from their highlevel strategy to the kinds of checklists they deploy.
+Payroll plays a major role in helping manage the execution of mergers and acquisitions (M&A), but the issues it faces are not always understood elsewhere in the organisation, particularly in international deals.
+Here, we look at how payroll teams or departments within different multinationals prepare for and manage the impact of M&As, from high-level strategy to the kinds of checklists they deploy.